mustafatahirhussein/user_social_profile/README.md

 ```
 - Picture
 - Email
-- Phone#
+- Phone

-/* You can make use of styling as well */
+You can make use of styling as well by applying,

+- emailStyle
-emailStyle & phoneStyle respectively
+- phoneStyle
 ```